wp-plugins/wp-e-commerce-products-quick-view/readme.txt

 * First working release

 == Upgrade Notifice ==

+= 1.0.5 =
+Upgrade now for new features.
+Full Button styling options.
+Quick View as button or Hyperlink text under product images.

 = 1.0.4 =
 Upgrade for full rework on Quick View pop-up.
 2 bug fixes and 8 code Tweaks.
 Full backward compatibility with new WP e-Commerce version 3.8.14.1 and WordPress 3.9.1